 Ghostbuster should only be used as a last resort if you do not have access to the source JMS for a BSP.
 Ghostbuster can create collision holes and misses some phantom BSP.
 Otherwise, use phantom_tool or H1A Tool to compile a BSP from JMS without phantom BSP.

 Specifically, it searches for BSP nodes with dividing planes where Tool has incorrectly assumed that one side is "outside" the map and reuses the same child node for both sides of the failed node.

 Ghostbuster is built on the Reclaimer python library.

 You will need Python 3 to use this tool.
 Clone the repository from GitHub, or download

 pip install --user -r requirements.txt.

 -dryrun flag is added, so it is recommended to first backup the tag if it cannot be recompiled easily.
 From a command line:

 python3 ghostbuster.py <path to BSP tag>

 Due to rounding errors and the nature of how phantom BSP are detected, the script may report and "fix" a large number of false positives or miss some phantom BSP.
-This is not usually detrimental to the map, but it has been reported to cause a collision error in one case.
+This may cause collision holes where items fall through the map in the affected area.